guilhermemg/app-flickrperson/README.md

 New Pybossa and Pybossa.js
 ==========================
-You need to install the new version of [pybossa.js](https://github.com/adabriand/pybossa.js) and the new [pybossa api](https://github.com/adabriand/pybossa) to run your app on facebook.
+You need to install the new version of [pybossa.js](https://github.com/adabriand/pybossa.js) and the new [pybossa api](https://github.com/adabriand/pybossa) to run your app on Facebook.
 Upgrade it on your PyBossa server.

 - **NOTE**: **WE DO NOT RECOMMEND TO OPEN LINKS, INSIDE YOUR FACEBOOK APP IFRAME, TO PAGES HOSTED IN PYBOSSA SITE.**